DannyMakito/MightyPizza/README.md

 # MightyPizza

-username for admin is admin and password is admin1 . before signing in as a user 1st sign in as admin then create pizza so that user can se available pizza . by default user cant see any pizza that are available.
+🔐 Login Instructions
+Admin Credentials

+Username: admin

+Password: admin1

+Important Setup Steps

+Log in as the admin first.

+Once logged in, create at least one pizza using the admin dashboard.

+After that, regular users will be able to see the available pizzas.

+By default, users cannot see any pizzas until the admin has created them.